The challengers facing City Of Troy

 City of Troy's main dangers in the Breeders' Cup Classic at Del Mar

-John Ingles takes an early look at the likely chief rivals to City of Troy at Del Mar in November.
+John Ingles takes a look at the chief rivals to City of Troy in the Breeders' Cup Classic at Del Mar.

-City of Troy booked his trip to Del Mar for the Breeders’ Cup Classic in November with a top-class performance in the Juddmonte International at York, earning a career-best rating of 130p in following up wins in the Derby and Eclipse earlier in the summer and taking his overall record to six wins from seven starts.
+City of Troy booked his trip to Del Mar for the Breeders’ Cup Classic with a top-class performance in the Juddmonte International at York, earning a career-best rating of 130p in following up wins in the Derby and Eclipse earlier in the summer and taking his overall record to six wins from seven starts.

 While he’ll have to translate that sort of form to dirt if he’s to become Aidan O’Brien’s first winner of the Breeders’ Cup Classic, the good news for him is that there’s no stand-out dirt performer in the States this year, either among the older horses or the three-year-old generation.